colts70/The-Sematic-Stack/README.md

 beersitemap.com → where to crawl.
 The crawl entrypoint.
 The first hop.
 The directory AI reads first.
 It is NOT an XML sitemap.
 It is NOT SEO navigation.
 It is NOT a page list.
 It is a semantic directory.
 Put in the sitemap your main website, and whaterver you want to be crawled, The offical public ground for AI, The offical start here for AI.

-This is a bit redundant as people to clearly understand this.
+This is a bit redundant as people get really confused here and they need to clearly understand this.
+Its actually very simple.

 Type answers what class of thing